Trailerparkgirl/rock-paper-scissors/README.md

 # rock-paper-scissors
-play rock paper scissors with program.
+play rock paper scissors with your computer.